mohanson/pxsol/doc/content/thaibaht_introduction.md

 # Solana/Thai Baht Coin/Introduction

-Student: "Professor, I've been thinking lately, could the simple on-chain data storage system we created earlier be extended into a Thai Baht Coin program that can perform transfers?
+Student: "Teacher, I've been thinking lately, could the simple on-chain data storage system we created earlier be extended into a Thai Baht Coin program that can perform transfers?
 It seems like all we need is for each user to record their balance in their own data account, right?"

 Teacher: "Haha, you're at a very crucial stage now.
 In fact, any on-chain program is essentially a state machine.
 What functionality you want to implement depends entirely on how you interpret the data."